yeehaa123/yeehaa.io/src/content/Posts/align-the-misaligned.md

 ---
 title: Align the Misaligned
 author: Yeehaa
-excerpt: The article argues for 'ecosystem architecture,' a practice combining decentralization and regenerative design, to rejuvenate fragmented internet systems and communities.
-summary: The article explores the fragmentation of the internet, likening it to tectonic shifts, and argues that this splintering mirrors our evolving relationship with waste and resources.
-It introduces 'ecosystem architecture'—a practice driven by decentralization and regenerative design.
+excerpt: This article discusses the fragmentation of the internet, likening it to natural processes and advocating for 'ecosystem architecture.'
+This new practice integrates decentralization and regenerative design to create vibrant communities.
-  Citing missteps and excesses in technological innovation, it calls for a more mindful, multi-disciplinary approach that values the regenerative potential of fragmented systems.
-Ultimately, this new perspective aims to rejuvenate communities and ecosystems, seeing fragments as seeds of possibility rather than remnants of the past.
+imageURL: 34d442a1971d4dbbe8315bbfa8de35d5.png
+summary: The history of virtual and physical spaces parallels each other, with the internet fragmenting much like tectonic shifts.
+Kate Crawford's work highlights that tech's innovation relies on extraction and waste.
+As internet fragmentation becomes evident, the concept of ‘ecosystem architecture’ emerges, blending philosophies like decentralization and regenerative design.
+  This approach argues that innovation lies in practices that foster healthier systems, drawing from diverse fields to create resilient, vibrant communities.
 tags:
   - internet
   - design
   - future
+  - system
-  - ecosystem
+  - eco
 series: Ecosystem Architecture
 checksum: 34d442a1971d4dbbe8315bbfa8de35d5
 draft: false
-createdAt: 2024-06-08T17:37:07.320Z
+createdAt: 2024-06-10T08:50:59.903Z
-updatedAt: 2024-06-08T17:49:45.543Z
+updatedAt: 2024-06-10T17:50:27.793Z
-publishedAt: 2024-06-08T17:37:32.873Z
+publishedAt: 2024-06-10T08:51:34.857Z
 order: 0
 ---